valgaze/df-frontend-vue/README.md

 Reference implementation of a conversational interface that renders rich **[components](#status)** with lots of convenience and debugging tools-- powered by **[df-cheatcodes](https://github.com/valgaze/df-cheatcodes)**

+## Backend

-- If you need a "backend" (like a server, fulfillment intent handlers, etc), see here for a fully fleshed-out starter agent: **[https://github.com/valgaze/df-cheatkit](https://github.com/valgaze/df-cheatkit)**
+If you need a "backend" (like a server, fulfillment intent handlers, etc), see here for a fully fleshed-out "starter" kit (server, agent config, fulfillment webhook, etc): **[https://github.com/valgaze/df-cheatkit](https://github.com/valgaze/df-cheatkit)**

 ## Handy features